 - reviews and evaluates director candidates and makes recommendations to the Board concerning nominees for election as Board members;

-- establishes criteria for the selection of candidates to serve on the Board;
+- assists our Board in defining and assessing criteria and qualifications for the selection of candidates to serve on the Board;

 - recommends directors for appointment to Board committees;